Pseudo Elements

 Placeholder

-This is the placeholder text for an input or textarea element.
+Styles the placeholder text for input or textarea elements.

 Try focusing on the input to see the placeholder styling.